go-to-k/image-scanner-with-trivy/README.md

 const imageScanner = new ImageScannerWithTrivy(this, 'ImageScannerWithTrivy', {
   imageUri: image.imageUri,
   repository: image.repository,
-  // If you output the scan logs to other than the default log group, you can specify this option.
-  scanLogsOutput: ScanLogsOutput.cloudWatchLogs({ logGroup: new LogGroup(this, 'LogGroup') }),
-  // If you customize the default log group for Scanner Lambda, you can specify the following options.
-  // Now only changing the removal policy and retention days are supported.
-  defaultLogGroupRemovalPolicy: RemovalPolicy.DESTROY,
-  defaultLogGroupRetentionDays: RetentionDays.ONE_YEAR,
 });

 // By adding `addDependency`, if the vulnerabilities are detected by `ImageScannerWithTrivy`, the following `ECRDeployment` will not be executed, deployment will fail.